Addison White Sox: History

 The 1905 Southern Tier League continued play as a four–team Independent league.
 The four teams included the Addison-Wellsville Tobacco Strippers, playing under returning manager Bill Hiene, as Addison partnered with neighboring Wellsville, New York.
-The Corning Glassblowers, Elmira and Hornellsville Bluebirds completed the league teams.
+The Corning Glassblowers, Elmira and Hornellsville Blue Birds completed the league teams.
 The 1905 standings and statistics are unknown.

 The Southern Tier League permanently folded as a minor league after the 1905 season.
 A league with the same name later played as a semi–pro league.

 Addison, New York has not hosted another minor league team.

 The ballpark

 The name of the Addison minor league home ballpark is not directly referenced.